NSW: Q&A Foyer Christmas Decorations Purchased by Strata Funds

 Our strata has an uninteresting entry foyer that would benefit from some visual enhancement.
 Hanging some artwork on the blank walls would make both residents and visitors entrance and exit far more appealing.

 Some residents have voiced their concerns about strata funds paying for the cost of acquiring artwork or Christmas decorations.
+What if the picture and/or decorations were provided by a member of the community at no cost, as a gesture of goodwill this time of year?

 Answer: We recommend you obtain an empowering by-law permitting the owners corporation to purchase artwork and foyer Christmas decorations.